This privacy notice will help you understand how Wonnacott Consulting Ltd (company no. 13727161), also uses and protects your personal data.

 You can read more about your rights here.

-If you would like to uphold your rights then please contact our Data Protection Officer at [email protected]
+If you would like to uphold your rights then please contact our Data Protection Officer.

 If you are in dissatisfied with our response you also have the right to lodge a complaint with the Data Protection Authority.
 This can be done at https://ico.org.uk/concerns/